Saudi government considering plan to admit that Jamal Khashoggi was killed in consulate

 Khashoggi vanished on Oct.
 2 after entering the Saudi consulate in Istanbul.
 The journalist was a one-time Saudi royal family insider turned critic who left the nation last year and began writing pieces for The Washington Post.

+Investigators entered the consulate late Monday night and left before sunrise on Tuesday morning.
+They spent about nine hours inside the consulate.
+Investigators included forensic teams looking for DNA samples.
+They also removed soil samples and bricks from the consulate ground.
+They were not allowed to interview any Saudi staff.
+It was not clear if they had access to all of the consulates rooms, this person told NBC News.

+Hours before the investigators arrived at the consulate, cleaning crews were spotted entering the building.

-Word of the Saudi plan comes as Secretary of State Mike Pompeo flies to Riyadh to meet with Saudi King Salman about the disappearance.
+Word of the Saudi plan comes as Secretary of State Mike Pompeo arrived in Riyadh to meet with Saudi King Salman about the disappearance.
 The possibility of a Saudi shift in explanation is expected to be discussed directly with Pompeo.

 On Sunday, President Donald Trump spoke by phone with King Salman, who is the crown prince’s father.
 Trump told reporters on Monday that it had sounded from the conversation with the king "like maybe these could have been rogue killers — who knows?"